 Changing a Tire with a Crossbar Tire Iron

-Let’s assume the nuts are on very tight.
+Now that you double-checked for a jack, let’s assume the nuts on the wheel are screwed on very tight.

 Step 1.
 Removing lug nuts.